Australian van conversions: lessons & tips for your build!

 Easy access electrical system.

-Indoor bench and sink; for stealth cooking, washing up and cleaning teeth.
+Indoor bench and sink for stealth cooking, washing up and cleaning teeth.

 Gear Tunnel.
 Ability to use the full length of the van when transporting items, by removing storage boxes under the centre of the bed.